access42/AccesSlide/README.md

 Put the slides in the `main` element with `section` elements associated with a `slide` class.
 `section` elements can be imbricated in `section` elements.

-The first and the last slide are using an extra class: respectively a `couv` and `end` class.
+The first and the last slide need an extra class: respectively a `couv` and `end` class.

 ## Short example of structure
 	<section class="slide">